s-d-le/github-to-aws-autodeploy/README.md

   - Because deployment service is CPU intensive while upload is very simple.
 It's better to separate them to different services to scale them independently
 - Why do we need a queue between upload and deployment service?
   - The deployment service might be busy with other projects.
 We need asynchronously tell the deployment service when the code is ready for deployment.
 When the deployment service is free, it will take the `id` from the queue and start the deployment process

+## Future Developments

+- Moving from wm EC2 to serverless with Lambda